-Valley Water conducted a competitive request for proposal (RFP) process and selected a consultant to develop a Public Art Strategic Plan.
+Valley Water conducted a competitive request for proposal (RFP) process and onboarded a consultant to develop a Public Art Strategic Plan.
 The consultant will conduct industry research and an assessment of Valley Water’s public art opportunities in FY23 to develop a comprehensive strategic plan.
-The plan will assist Valley Water in developing a holistic approach to implement the public art program for the next 15 years.
+The plan will establish goals and guidelines to engage, support and increase awareness of Valley Water’s mission in the community for the next 15 years.
 The Public Art Strategic Plan is expected to be completed in FY24.

 No current documents.

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program

 Cleanup identified trash and graffiti hotspots at approximately 80 sites four (4) times per year.